Seaport battle looms as Israel plans new competition

 Then finance minister, Netanyahu in 2005 pushed through a reform that broke the ports into three units and a separate managing body called the Israel Ports Co, all still government-owned.
 The unions stopped work for one month before agreeing to the change.

 Service has since improved.
-Container vessels in 2012 waited on average 3.7 hours to dock in Haifa, which handled 24 million metric tons, and 6.5 hours in Ashdod, which received 19.5 million metric tons.
-Israel Shipyards handled another 1.3 million metric tons.
+Container vessels in 2012 waited on average 3.7 hours to dock in Haifa, which handled 24 million tonnes, and 6.5 hours in Ashdod, which received 19.5 million tonnes.
+Israel Shipyards handled another 1.3 million tonnes.

 But the wait time is still high by international standards.